May 24, 2016

-When you file for Chapter 13 bankruptcy, you propose a plan to pay back some or all of your debts through a repayment plan.
+After you determine the amount that you’re required to pay your unsecured creditors, you’ll propose a plan to pay back some or all of your debts through a repayment plan.
 (Learn about the Chapter 13 repayment plan.)
-The court and the Chapter 13 bankruptcy trusteereview your proposed plan to make sure it complies with all bankruptcy laws and is fair to your creditors.
+The court and the Chapter 13 bankruptcy trustee will review your proposed plan to make sure it complies with all bankruptcy laws and is fair to your creditors.